shanrauf/Migaku-Experiment-Platform/README.md

 - Experiment dashboard (experiments/surveys/participants/questions CRUD; rewrite analytics implementation)
 - Setup MongoDB Docker container (for Agenda job scheduling)
 - Setup a message queue for scheduling agenda jobs? e.x if i want to edit a job to emial about survey release, i hve to delete the old job & create new one w new date, but that might fail, and a message queue is only way to ensure job fully completes...
-- Create Discord microservice (see doc)
+- Create Discord service (either sep domain folder, or separate project/microservice, up to you; see doc)
 - Experiment dashboard agenda task scheduling (e.x schedule Discord msg to ppl missing role x asking to do something, schedule Discord announcements, kick inactive experiment participants periodically, etc)
 - Look into Amazon API Gateway, Varnish, etc
 - Look into AWS Amplify, Elastic Beanstalk, how to manage dev & production secret keys